Ali Hendi, MD

 If you notice new and scaly patches on your skin, you may have a type of precancer called actinic keratosis.
-If you're concerned about suspicious growths, rely on skin cancer specialists Ali Hendi, MD, and Joy Green, PA-C, in Chevy Chase, Maryland, for the latest advances in skin cancer detection and treatment.
+If you're concerned about suspicious growths, rely on skin cancer specialists Ali Hendi, MD in Chevy Chase, Maryland, for the latest advances in skin cancer detection and treatment.
 They offer FDA-approved medications and quick in-office procedures to free you from precancerous growths.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
 Call the office of Ali Hendi, MD, today or request a consultation online for a medical evaluation of actinic keratosis.

 Actinic keratosis (AK) is a common precancerous skin growth.
 Estimates suggest that more than 40 million Americans are diagnosed with these growths annually.